NFL Stadium District, Clark County

 Click here to see the Stadium District Plan.

 Many architects as design professionals define their roles as bringing unique beauty to the building or structure they’re commissioned to plan and design; context and surroundings are outside and beyond their control.
 With RAFI, context and surroundings are not only part of the design issue, they’re a major component of the design solution.
 With RAFI’s client projects, before designing for the clients’ needs from the inside out - we analyze and understand what is happening from the outside in.

 With new buildings in an existing area, it’s important to understand and appreciate the context and influences surroundings possess.
-Age, size, height, building materials, solar orientation, prevailing winds, etc. are all important design considerations in making the client’s project better and the urban fabric that supports the building even stronger.
+Age, size, height, building materials, solar orientation, and prevailing winds are all important design considerations RAFI factors into its planning.

 Even in a remote setting a building or structure is never isolated.
 The site soils, topography, geography and climate are always significant drivers of planning and design.
-Within the city, trees, shrubbery and flowers provide shade, moisture in the air and color to comfort pedestrians on the street – they compensate for heat absorbing, hard horizontal surfaces and they absorb sunshine and heat reflecting off of vertical building surfaces.
-In remote locations the landscape will serve as wind breaks, pedestrian and building shade, and connections to other adjacent surroundings.
+Within the city, it's the trees, shrubbery and flowers that provide shade, moisture in the air, and color for vibrancy.
+They also help absorb and reflect heat off of building surfaces.
+In remote locations, the landscape will shelter pedestrians from strong winds and provide shade.

 Increasing outdoor and indoor comfort naturally for users

 Reducing the heat sink effect produced by solar exposure on hard surfaces

 Stabilizing the landscape to eliminate sheet flooding and erosion